aggregat4/dendriform/README.md

 1. Implement deleting nodes when deleting empty node
 1. Implement indent and unindent with TAB and SHIFT+TAB
 1. Implement undo/redo (command pattern refactoring?)
+1. Implement navigating to the end and beginning of the tree with CTRL+HOME/END (or whatever the mac equivalent is?)
 1. Implement OPEN and CLOSED nodes

 # Future Steps?